The presentation of atopic dermatitis varies by

 The inflammatory response in patients with atopic dermatitis is associated with the activation of specific T-cell subsets.

-• Active lesions of atopic dermatitis have high levels of helper T cells (TH), specifically TH2 and TH22 lymphokines, notably interleukin (IL) 4 and IL-13 (among others).
+• Active lesions of atopic dermatitis have high levels of helper T cells (TH), specifically TH2 lymphocytes, which secrete interleukin (IL) 4, IL-5, IL-13, IL-31, and others.

 • These T-cell lymphokines downregulate the expression of proteins in the stratum corneum and tight junctions, particularly filaggrin and claudins.